Hans-Vader/squadjs-claim-plugin/README.md

 ### `!claim {team_short_name}|other {squadID_1} {squadID_2}`

-Compare two squads of a specific team using a team short name.
+Compare two squads of a specific team or simply for the opposing team with "other".

 **Examples:**